Jeremy Diamond

-Jeremy Diamond (born 15 January 1990 in Toronto) is a Canadian-American journalist who is a CNN reporter in Jerusalem.
-He was the White House correspondent for CNN.
+Jeremy Diamond (born 15 January 1993 in New York) is a French-American journalist who reports for CNN from Jerusalem.
+He was previously the White House correspondent for CNN.

 Early life

-Jerry Diamond was born on January 15, 1990, in Toronto, Canada.
+Jeremy Diamond was born on January 15, 1993, in New York.
 Diamond attended the French American School of New York from the age of three through his graduation from high school in 2011 where he worked at the school newspaper.
 In December 2014, he graduated cum laude with a B.A. in international affairs from George Washington University.
-Diamond is fluent in French and conversational in Spanish and Hebrew.

 At George Washington, he worked as the news editor at The GW Hatchet and wrote a story uncovering the misrepresentation of the university's financial aid policy by officials, winning the Institute on Political Journalism's Collegiate Journalism Award and a Pinnacle Award from the College Media Association.

 Career

+Early career

 After school, he worked as an intern at CNN before becoming a reporter in September 2014.
 He worked as a White House correspondent until the summer of 2024.

 He covered the election campaign and presidency of Donald Trump, closely following his rise from the start of his presidential campaign to the elections.
-He covered his policy on North Korea and focused on concerns about COVID-19 misinformation in 2020.
-He has reported on the Biden administration's response to the coronavirus pandemic and Kamala Harris's handling of immigration.
+He covered Trump's policy on North Korea and focused on concerns about COVID-19 misinformation in 2020.
+He has reported on the Biden administration's response to the COVID-19 pandemic and Kamala Harris's handling of immigration.